wiljdaws/Tampermonkeys/README.md

-# Rocket Goal HUD
+# ATLAS 🏔️

-A live stats overlay for [Rocket Goal](https://rocketgoal.io) — shows your ratings, win rates, and equipped car right in the corner of the screen while you play.
+A free Tampermonkey script that turns [Rocket Goal](https://rocketgoal.io) into a live service game - stats HUD, community leaderboard, clans with events, and a full custom name editor.
+The devs stopped updating, so we did it ourselves.

 This guide assumes you've never used Tampermonkey before.
 Just follow the steps in order.
+Full feature list is at the [bottom](#whats-actually-in-this-thing) if you want to see everything it does first.

 ---